 - Daily one-on-one mentoring in the clinic and in the operating room

-- Every other Wednesday morning academic conferences: ENT grand rounds, facial trauma rounds
+- Wednesday morning academic conferences: ENT grand rounds, facial trauma rounds

-- Every Wednesday head and neck tumor board: a multidisciplinary clinical conference with head and neck oncologic surgeons, medical oncologists, radiation oncologists, dentist/prosthodontist, oromaxillofacial surgeons, and pathologists
+- Wednesday head and neck tumor board: a multidisciplinary clinical conference with head and neck oncologic surgeons, medical oncologists, radiation oncologists, dentist/prosthodontist, oromaxillofacial surgeons and pathologists

-- Monthly pathology conference led by the chairman of the pathology department covers the gamut of ENT pathology
+- Monthly pathology conference led by the chairman of the Pathology Department covering the gamut of ENT pathology

-- The Microsurgical Temporal Bone Skills Lab affords formal temporal bone dissection/anatomy training for all ENT residents at least twice yearly
+- Structured temporal bone dissection/anatomy training at least twice yearly

 - PGY 2-5 years: Divided evenly monthly between head and neck/facial plastics team and the otology/pediatric otolaryngology team.
 Four months for research are taken in the PGY 3-4 years (two months each year)

-During the first year, shifts are limited to 16 hours with some night-floats on the surgical services.
-PGY-2 and 3 residents take first call from home and PGY-4 and 5 take backup call from home.
+During the first year, call varies with the specialty rotation.
+PGY 2 and 3 residents take first call from home and PGY 4 and 5 take backup call from home.
 Facial trauma call is included every other two weeks.

-Research is mandatory and done in a two-month block in the PGY-3 year and another two-month block in the PGY-4.
+Research is mandatory and done in two one-month blocks in the PGY-3 year and another two one-month blocks in PGY-4.
 Basic science research and prospective clinical studies are both encouraged.
 Case reports are encouraged as an additional facet of research.